 Arguably a very specific point here, but I was able to grow a fluorescent lanthanide complex crystal.
 Without sounding too technical, growing crystals of lanthanide complexes is reasonably arduous and to manage it on my second attempt was mind-blowing.
 It will be the basis of my future PhD, should I successfully gain the opportunity to study on one.

 Did anything surprise you about your course or London Met?

 Given I joined London Met after many years out of education I didn’t really know what to expect.
 I also hadn’t been to university before and so had no standards or expectations to compare with.
 The diversity of the cohort was a pleasant surprise.

 What do you like about life in London?

 As a born-and-raised Londoner I consider this city the best in the world and I adore the history, culture, diversity and unpredictable climate (it is the fingerprint of the city – torrential rain and blistering sunshine both within 20 minutes of each other).

 What are your career plans?

-I am starting my PGCE in September and plan to study a master's degree at Birkbeck whilst teaching – they offer night-time study of MSc Analytical Chemistry.
-Beyond that I intend on studying a PhD in any discipline of chemistry (preferably fluorescent lanthanides but I love all chemistry) and then lecture and research for the rest of my life.
+After London Met, I studied an MSc Analytical Chemistry at Birkbeck.
+I intend on studying a PhD in any discipline of chemistry (preferably fluorescent lanthanides but I love all chemistry) and then lecture and research for the rest of my life.
 I am actually planning on working at London Met once I get my PhD in the future (if there are any vacancies at the time)!